paulstothard/chimeric-mitochondrial-RNA-analysis/README.md

 ## Overview

 This repository contains the code and methods used to characterize chimeric mitochondrial RNA transcripts in RNA-Seq datasets.
-The results of this work are included in the following publication:

-> Chimeric mitochondrial RNA transcripts in mitochondrial genetic diseases and aging.
->
-> Amy R. Vandiver, Allen Herbst, Paul Stothard, Jonathan Wanagat

 To download the repository: